shortstheory/APStreamline/README.md

 **v2 Features** *(Released in October 2020)*

-* Much easier to add new cameras and GStreamer pipelines
+* Made it much easier to add new cameras and GStreamer pipelines
 * Support for the ZED and e-Con AR0591 cameras

 **v1 Features** *(Released in September 2018)*